AReD-Soft/I-Finder/README.md

 To manually edit the interface, change the text and language.

 #### How to Use :
-1. Extract all the contents of interface.pck.
+1. Extract all the contents of interfaces.pck.
 2. Put it in one folder, leave it as is.
-3. Look for the word you want to find, there it is located.
+3. Look inside your game, which word you want to change.
+4. Then search in this app for those words, change whatever you need.
-4. Then open the file and edit the .xml according to your language.
+5. Open the file and edit the .xml according to your language.
-5. I recommend vscode or sublime for editing text in UTF-16 format with bom code, the game only reads text in that format.
+6. I recommend [VSCode](https://code.visualstudio.com/) or [Sublimetext](https://www.sublimetext.com/download) for editing text in UTF-16 format with bom code, the game only reads text in that format.
-6. Done, repack the interfaces.pck again.
+7. Done, repack the interfaces.pck again.

 #### How to compile
 * Install latest [JDK](https://www.oracle.com/id/java/technologies/downloads/)